Godzilla: City on the Edge of Battle: Plot

 Following the events of Godzilla: Planet of the Monsters, the Aratrum is unable to contact Haruo and the rest after their encounter with the original Godzilla.
-The Captain orders the Aratrums withdrawal if drones fail to find survivors within 48 hours.
+Unberto Mori orders the Aratrums withdrawal if drones fail to find survivors within 48 hours.
 Haruo Sakaki is revealed to have been rescued by a native girl named Miana, who treated his wound with a strange powder.
-Haruo reunites with some of his teammates while they were confronted by who they later learned to be Miana's twin sister Maina before being captured by the latter's hunting party.
-The group are reunited with Martin Lazzari whose platoon have been healed by the twins' people who are known as the "Houtua", surviving descendants of humans who remained on Earth and safeguard the egg of their fallen deity.
+Haruo reunites with his teammates Yuko, Belu-Be, Adam and Marco, and they were confronted by who they later learned to be Miana's twin sister Maina before being captured by the latter's hunting party.
+The group are reunited with Martin Lazzari, whose platoon have been healed by the twins' people (known as the "Houtua"), surviving descendants of humans who remained on Earth and safeguard the egg of their fallen deity.

 The group are telepathically questioned by the twins and the Houtua leaders over why they burned their lands, letting them go once Haruo explains they were only attacking Godzilla.
-Accompanied by Miana and Maina as their protective guides and observers, the twins revealing they can also speak verbally, Haruo's group reunites with Metphies and the other survivors during an encounter with the Servum.
+Accompanied by Miana and Maina as their protective guides and observers - the twins revealing they can also speak verbally - Haruo's group reunites with Metphies and the other survivors during an encounter with the Servum.
 During the fight, Galu-Gu realizes that the twins' arrowheads are laced with "nanometal", the nanotechnology used to create Mechagodzilla.
 Galu-Gu explains that the nanometal somehow survived and expanded itself over the past 20 millennia.
 Haruo is convinced by Galu-Gu to remain on Earth and resume the plan to kill Godzilla, sending a few crew members back to the Aratrum.
 The group trace the energy signature to the rebuilt facility that held Mechagodzilla, which Galu-Gu christens "Mechagodzilla City".
-The twins part ways with the group while warning Haruo that the nanometal is poisonous; the Bilusaludo assuring the group that the technology is only harmful to Godzilla.
+The twins part ways with the group while warning Haruo that the nanometal is poisonous. the Bilusaludo assure the group that the technology is only harmful to Godzilla.